 - There are two charges when you apply for a reservation.
 The first is a $10 application charge for each application sent in.
 If your application gets accepted, there is an additional $30 charge for the advanced reservations.

 - An advanced reservation is a reservation only.
-You’ll still need to swing by the backcountry office to pick up your actual permit and pay the $7 per person/per night backcountry camping fee. (note that a walk-in permit doesn’t have the above $10 and $30 fees, but it does that the $7 per person/per night fees)
+You’ll still need to swing by the backcountry office to pick up your actual permit and pay the $7 per person/per night backcountry camping fee. (note that a walk-in permit doesn’t have the above $30 fee, but it does have the $10 permit fee and additional $7 per person/per night fees)

 - Up to March 15th, the Advanced Reservation Availability has all campsites still available because they’ve not processed any applications.
 By mid-April, many of the applications should have been processed.
 This is a great time to see what is still available to apply for an advanced reservation if you still need one.
 You can construct your trip based upon what’s available, then apply online for your advanced reservation.